-The value MUST be one of the following values, a value registered in the IANA JSCalendar Enum Registry, or a vendor-specific value:
+The value MUST be one of the following values, another value registered in the IANA JSCalendar Enum Values registry, or a vendor-specific value (see Section 3.3):

-- "needs-action": No status yet set by the participant. - "accepted": The invited participant will participate. - "declined": The invited participant will not participate. - "tentative": The invited participant may participate.

-- "delegated": The invited participant has delegated their attendance to another participant, as specified in the delegatedTo property. - o participationComment: "String" (optional)
+- \ "needs-action": No status yet set by the participant. - \ "accepted": The invited participant will participate. - \ "declined": The invited participant will not participate. - \ "tentative": The invited participant may participate. - \ "delegated": The invited participant has delegated their attendance to another participant, as specified in the delegatedTo property. - o participationComment: "String" (optional)